Benign Positional Vertigo in Emergency Medicine Workup

 Now, turn the patient's head 180° (or 90° to the opposite side).
 The patient should again experience a reproduction of symptoms and the presence of horizontal nystagmus.
 The fast phase again beats toward the earth (note that it has changed direction).
 This is known as direction-changing nystagmus (nystagmus that changes direction based on turning the head) and is different from gaze-evoked nystagmus (which is nystagmus that changes direction depending on where the patient is looking, as in Dilantin toxicity).

-Note that both sides will have nystagmus and a reproduction of symptoms, but one side will be much more symptomatic (and demonstrate stronger nystagmus) than the other side.
-This is considered the involved side.
+Note that no matter which way the head is turned, the patient will develop nystagmus and have reproduction of symptoms; however, one side will be much more symptomatic (and demonstrate stronger nystagmus) than the other side.
+This is the involved side.
+Like posterior canal BPV, it is important to know which side is involved since that dictates the starting position for the curative maneuver.

 The head-thrust test is used to diagnose vestibular neuritis and labyrinthitis.